mystique09/void/README.md

 # Void

 A simple discord bot made with rust and serenity-rs.
-The project sturcutre is heavily inspired by [Clean Architecture Template](https://github.com/flosse/clean-architecture-with-rust).
+The project structure is heavily inspired by [Clean Architecture Template](https://github.com/flosse/clean-architecture-with-rust).

 > *Note*